axiotl/aqua-tools/README.md

 ```

 ## Recipes
-All AQuA tools are executable from anywhere inside the container.
+All AQuA tools are executable from anywhere inside the Docker container.
 The container mimics [Tinker](https://tinker.axiotl.com/), a cloud platform built from ground up for 3D genomics analyses.
 Detailed material on how to use the tools can be found at our [Docs](https://docs.axiotl.com/).

 ### Getting Started